All Episodes

 One more audio soundbite.

-Uh with George Will and Harold Ford.
+It was on with George Will and Harold Ford.

-I mean, this could easily have been over the top, don't you think?
+I mean, this could have easily been over the top, don't you think?

-On the floor of the House on that opening day, every two years, there's some baby in the arms of a total stranger, a father who's been running for office the whole time.
+On the floor of the House on that opening day, every two years, there's some baby in the arms of a total stranger, a father who's been running for office the whole time that baby's been alive and looks up and bursts into tears when it sees the face of this person.

 And that was not the case.